Envy-freeness and maximum Nash welfare for mixed divisible and indivisible goods: Introduction

 Another prominent fairness notion is based on the Nash welfare, which is a geometric mean of all utilities in an allocation.
 An allocation is said to be a \emph{maximum Nash welfare} (MNW) allocation if it maximizes the number of agents with positive utilities among all allocations and subject to that, it maximizes the Nash welfare of such agents.
-While maximizing the Nash welfare aims to be socially optimal, it attains fairness among individuals.
-For divisible goods, it is known that any MNW allocation is EF~\cite{Varian, Segal-Halevi2019}.
-For indivisible goods, every MNW allocation is EF1~\cite{Caragiannis2019}, and moreover EFX~\cite{Amanatidis2021} when valuations of agents are binary (i.e., the value of each good is $0$ or $1$).
-For the binary valuation, a set of MNW allocations have a special structure in either case when only divisible or indivisible goods exist.
-Namely, a utility vector of any MNW allocation minimizes any \emph{symmetric strictly convex} function $\Phi$ over allocations maximizing the total sum of all agents' utilities~\cite{fujishige1980,Maruyama1978,FM2022a,Benabbou2021}.
-Note that in these papers, the valuation function over each divisible good is assumed to be \emph{linear}, i.e., the valuation is proportional to the amount of the good.
-Moreover, an MNW allocation satisfies an efficiency notion called \emph{Pareto optimality}~(PO).
+While maximizing the Nash welfare aims to be socially optimal, it attains other efficiency and fairness among individuals.
+By the definition, an MNW allocation satisfies an efficiency notion called \emph{Pareto optimality}~(PO), which means that no agent gain more without hurting others.
+As for fairness, it is known that any MNW allocation is EF~\cite{Varian, Segal-Halevi2019} for divisible goods.
+For indivisible goods, every MNW allocation is EF1~\cite{Caragiannis2019}, and moreover EFX~\cite{Amanatidis2021} when valuations of agents are \emph{binary} (i.e., the value for each good is $0$ or $1$) or bi-valued (i.e., there are at most two possible values for the goods).
+When valuations are binary, MNW allocations have an interesting characterization.
+Namely, the following three conditions are equivalent for any allocation of indivisible goods~\cite{Benabbou2021,FM2022a}: (i) the Nash welfare is maximized, (ii) the allocation is leximin (i.e., the smallest utility is maximized and subject to that, the second smallest utility is maximized, and so on), and (iii) the allocation is $\Phi$-fair~\cite{hybrid}, which means that the associated utility vector minimizes a \emph{symmetric strictly convex} function $\Phi$ over utilitarian optimal allocations (i.e., one maximizing the total sum of all agents' utilities).
+The same equivalence also holds for homogeneous divisible goods~\cite{fujishige1980,Maruyama1978}.